alexkvak/teamcity-slack/README.md

 URL to view results page.

 ###### {mentions}
-Slack users mentions.
+Slack users mentions only if build fails.
+Unknown users will be skipped.

+###### {users}
+TeamCity user name list only if build fails.
 Unknown users will be skipped.

 ###### {changes}
 Concatenated description of head 5 changes from build with author name (from VCS)